ellypaws/go-clippy/README.md

 go-clippy.exe token YOUR_BOT_ACCESS_TOKEN
 ```

-The token can also be set by setting the `token` environment variable.
+The token can also be set by setting the `BOT_TOKEN` environment variable.

 | Platform       | Command                    |
 |----------------|----------------------------|